Structural-Spectral Graph Convolution with Evidential Edge Learning for Hyperspectral Image Clustering: Proposed Method

 \subsection{Structural-Spectral Graph Convolutional Operator}

 While existing GNNs excel at leveraging spatial information of HSI based on the superpixel topological graph, they often inadequately extract deep spectral features.
 Their reliance on projective transformations (i.e., linear layers) limits the capability to deal with the inherent continuity and redundancy of HSI spectra.
 To address this limitation, we propose a novel structural-spectral graph convolutional operator (SSGCO) to enhance the superpixel representation learning.
-SSGCO enriches the information aggregation capability of GNNs by infusing dedicated 1D convolutional kernels that target high-order spectral feature extraction, thus simultaneously learning discriminative spectral features and aggregating spatial neighborhood information at the superpixel level.
+SSGCO enriches the information aggregation capability of GNNs by infusing dedicated 1D convolutional kernels that target high-order spectral feature extraction.

-Based on the standard multi-layer GCN, we additionally introduce 1D convolution along the spectral dimension at each layer to enhance its ability to extract spectral features, as illustrated in Fig. \ref{pipeline}b.
-Then, SSGCO is formally defined as:
+Based on the standard multi-layer GCN, each SSGCO layer sequentially applies 1D convolution to extract deep spectral patterns, followed by graph convolution to aggregate spatial information, as illustrated in Fig. \ref{pipeline}b.
+SSGCO is formally defined as:

 where $\mathbf{H}_{(l)}$ is the output of the $l$-th layer and $\mathbf{H}_{(0)}=\mathbf{X}$, $\circledast_{\scriptscriptstyle \mathrm{1D}}$ denotes 1D convolutional operator, $\mathbf{W}^{c}_{(l)}$ and $\mathbf{W}^{g}_{(l)}$ are trainable parameters in the $l$-th layer corresponding to 1D convolution and graph convolution, $\phi(\cdot)$ is non-linear activation function.
 Moreover, we conduct batch normalization (BN) \cite{bn} after each layer to stabilize the training.